Oscar Fernandes no more; leaders express condolences | Politics

 Expressing grief, Bommai said, ''May his soul rest in peace.
 I pray that the almighty gives his family the strength to bear the loss.''
 Former Prime Minister and JD(S) leader Deve Gowda said he was deeply pained on hearing about the death.

-The Governor tweeted:''His (Fernandes) dedication to service of the people will be long remembered.
+The Governor Arif Mohammed Khan tweeted:''His (Fernandes) dedication to service of the people will be long remembered.
 My heartfelt condolences.
 May his soul rest in peace.''
-The Chief Minister, extending his condolences to the family members of Fernandes, said he (Fernandes) was one of the national leaders who always maintained close ties with the southern State.
+The Chief Minister Pinarayi Vijayan, extending his condolences to the family members of Fernandes, said he (Fernandes) was one of the national leaders who always maintained close ties with the southern State.

 Kerala Pradesh Congress Committee (KPCC) president and Member of Parliament K Sudhakaran said Fernandes was one of the rare leaders who was accessible to everyone and earned a place in people's hearts.